Rote Erde (TV series)

-Rote Erde (German for "Red Earth") is a German television film series in 13 parts (total playing time about 15 hours), the 1983 (first season: Red Earth, 9 parts) and 1989 (second season: Red Earth II, 4 parts), all directed by Klaus Emmerich.
+Rote Erde (German for "Red Earth") is a West German television series consisting of 13 episodes (total playing time about 15 hours), the 1983 (first season: Red Earth, 9 parts) and 1989 (second season: Red Earth II, 4 parts), all directed by Klaus Emmerich.
 The camera was led by Joseph Vilsmaier and Theo Bierkens.
 The title music was composed by Irmin Schmidt.
 The German premiere was on (ARD) channel at 23 October 1983.
 The last episode was screened on 4 March 1990.